 Hiking Pant Weight

 Unlike other types of outdoor gear, for most hikers, the exact weight of their pants isn’t a top consideration (after all, you're not usually carrying them on your back).
 Most pants on our list above weigh between 9 to 11 ounces and have never felt overly bulky or cumbersome on the trail.
-If you plan to carry a pair of pants on a backpacking trip or want a particularly lightweight feel that will keep you moving quickly, some of our favorites include the Mountain Hardwear Dynama/2 (8.5 oz.) and the Arc’teryx Gamma Lightweight (7.8 oz.), which is a trimmed-down version of the Gamma Pant above.
-On the other end of the spectrum, for high-alpine adventures when you need added weather protection and durability, taking on extra weight for a pant like the 1-pound-3-ounce Fjallraven Keb Trousers may be worth it.
-To help highlight differences in weight, we've included the numbers in our comparison table above.
+If you plan to carry a pair of pants on a backpacking trip or want a particularly lightweight feel that will keep you moving quickly, some of our favorites include the REI Co-op Trailmade (8.1 oz.) and Black Diamond Alpine Light (8.8 oz.).
+On the other end of the spectrum, for high-alpine adventures when you need added weather protection and durability, taking on extra weight for a pant like the 1-pound-4.6-ounce Fjallraven Keb Trousers may be worth it.

 Women's hiking pants (backpacking in the Arc'teryx Gamma Lightweight Pant)